Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 ## Strategies for implementing Indigenous Data Governance

 Indigenous Data Sovereignty (ID-Sov) and ID-Gov are terms sometimes used interchangeably in the Australian public sector.
-Robert McLellan sees ID-Gov as *"the mechanism that gives effect to those self-determined ideals [of ID-Sov]."* Important pockets of work developing these ideals are happening nationally and [internationally](https://www.gida-global.org/care).
+Robert McLellan (Figure 3) sees ID-Gov as *"the mechanism that gives effect to those self-determined ideals [of ID-Sov]."* Important pockets of work developing these ideals are happening nationally and [internationally](https://www.gida-global.org/care).
 How can collecting institutions meaningfully engage with and practically implement mechanisms for ID-Gov in their work?

 <br>